github/codeql/docs/query-metadata-style-guide.md

 The `@tags` property is used to define categories that the query relates to.
 Each query should belong to one (or more, if necessary) of the following four top-level categories:

 *   `@tags correctness`–for queries that detect incorrect program behavior.
-*   `@tags maintainability`–for queries that detect patterns that make it hard for developers to make changes to the code.
+*   `@tags maintainability`–for queries that detect patterns that make it harder for developers to make changes to the code.
-*   `@tags readability`–for queries that detect confusing patterns that make it hard for developers to read the code.
+*   `@tags readability`–for queries that detect confusing patterns that make it harder for developers to read the code.
 *   `@tags security`–for queries that detect security weaknesses.
 See below for further information.

 There are also more specific `@tags` that can be specified.
 See, the following pages for more information on the low-level tags: